Top 9 Causes of Copper Corrosion in Home Piping Systems

 Besides actual piping failure, the telltale blue stains the oxidized copper leaves on sinks, tubs, and fixtures can identify copper corrosion.

-Often laundry and even blonde hair can be tinted blue.
+Laundry and even blonde hair can often be tinted blue.
 Copper can be toxic, and water-containing levels over 1.0 mg/L should not be used for drinking.

-If there are iron pipes present, the water can be colored rust or reddish and contain metallic or sulfur odors and sediment.
+If iron pipes are present, the water can be rusty or reddish and contain metallic or sulfur odors and sediment.
 Corrosion can cause the piping to fail, sometimes in less than 10 years!

 What is Corrosion?